chameleonhead/stratrack/libs/mql-interpreter/README.md

 like `static`, `input` and `extern` are recorded along with optional initial values and any array dimensions.
 The runtime exposes these under `runtime.variables` for later inspection.
-Function bodies are scanned for local variable declarations, which are stored with each function.
-Control-flow statements such as `if`, `for` and `switch` are recognized and kept as placeholder nodes.
-Static local variables are initialized the first time a function is called and preserved across subsequent calls.
-Their values are stored in `runtime.staticLocals`.
+Function bodies are scanned for local variable declarations and the raw statement text is saved. `callFunction()` executes this body using `executeStatements`, which currently understands `if`, loops, `switch`, `break`, `continue` and `return`.
+Static local variables are initialized on the first call and their values stored in `runtime.staticLocals`.

 The preprocessor handles `#define` and `#undef` directives.
 Both simple constants and parameterized macros are expanded during lexing, allowing code like